programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-4.png" caption="Publishing a repository" %}

 Once you have 'published' your repository it will be viewable on your profile at GitHub's website.
-It is possible to setup a private repository on GitHub but this requires you to have a premium account.
+It is possible to setup a private repository on GitHub but this requires you to have either signed up as a [student](https://education.github.com/pack) or [researcher](https://github.com/blog/1840-improving-github-for-science) or to pay for a [GitHub subscription](https://github.com/pricing).
+If you haven't signed up for one of these options you will not be able to create a private repository without first signing up for a subscription.
+Unless you need to start a subscription you can safely ignore the 'billing information' section.
+For this lesson it will be fine to publish a public repository.
 To quickly view your repository online you can use the repository menu and choose 'View on GitHub'.
-This will bring you straight to your repository online.
+This will bring you to your repository online in your browser.

 {% include figure.html src="../images/getting-started-with-github-desktop-5.png" caption="Repository menu" %}